MilaNLProc/mila-website-backend/content/publication/2024-toeing-the-party-line/index.md

 publication_types:
   - "1"
 publication: "Findings of the Association for Computational Linguistics: EMNLP 2024"
-publication_short: "Findings of the Association for Computational Linguistics: EMNLP 2024"
+publication_short: "Findings of EMNLP 2024"
 abstract: |
   Political discourse on Twitter is a moving target: politicians continuously make statements about their positions.
 It is therefore crucial to track their discourse